rrosa-aurea-1/java-angular-web-app/README.md

 ```

-To deploy the jar file:
+To deploy the jar file, execute in the main folder of this repo:

 ```
 heroku deploy:jar target/app.jar --app spring-boot-angular-app2